Connect with others who understand.

 Certain factors may increase a person’s risk of drug interactions, including:

-• Whether they have a history of drug interactions
+• A history of drug interactions

-• Whether they’re taking medication at high doses
+• High medication doses

-• Other medical conditions they may have
+• Other health conditions

-4. Always Discuss Medication Issues With a Health Care Provider
+4. Always Discuss Medication Issues With a Healthcare Provider

 Anytime you have medication concerns, you should seek medical advice from your rheumatologist.
-Given the side effects that can develop with antidepressants in combination with HCQ, this treatment plan may not work.

 Connect With Others Who Understand